Wai Seng Senior Research Scholarship

 as modern history, social sciences (e.g. politics, international relations, economics, sociology, social anthropology), education and human geography and whose research involves the study

-The Scholarship is expected to be next open for applications in Trinity Term, 2020, for tenure from Michaelmas Term, 2020.
+The Scholarship is open for applications with a deadline of in 5 March 2021, for tenure from Michaelmas Term, 2021.

 Queries may be e-mailed to firstname.lastname@example.org.

 The scholarship has enabled scholars to pursue pioneering research, and our Wai Seng scholars have gone on to be leaders in their fields:

 Ling Tang (DPhil Oriental Studies, 2021) Thesis title: Burnout Market Feminism: Urban Chinese Businesswomen in the Internet Age

 Ling Tang is a creative academic who considers sociology as art and vice versa.
 Upon finishing her DPhil, she will be a post-doctoral fellow in the Sociology department at the University of Hong Kong.
 Her research interests cover digital studies, digital media, the Internet, gender, sexuality, work, employment and creative methods.
 Besides academic writing, she takes creative writing, music, photography and film as her art media.
 Other than her public academic blog Forest and Trees, Ling has published in journals and magazines including Asia Pacific Business Review and Mingpao Monthly.
 She produces music under the names of Lyn Dawn (solo singer-songwriter) and Slip (band).
 Together with Yichen Li, their fine art pieces are exhibited in various countries including China and Nepal.
 Ling also produces and directs academic talk show series and sensory/visual ethnography pieces.